jakecooperdesign/insitu-gardens-netlifycms/src/pages/about.md

 InSitu is an eight-acre sculpture garden designed to be spiritually and emotionally inspiring.
 The landscape combines structures, rich plantings, and art.

 For nearly two decades InSitu has been a collaborative space between landscape designers, artists, and its owner and creative director.
-An outdoor sketchbook featuring terraces, portals, arbors, walls, water features, and many hidden and seasonal gems.
+An outdoor sketchbook featuring terraces, portals, arbors, walls, water features, and many hidden seasonal gems.